AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RetentionSystems.md

   * Combines both "Time-To-Leave Prediction Model" and "Probability-To-Leave Prediction Model".

-  * No need to add new content; the model can use existing content to optimize your games.

   * Minimal implementation takes a minimum of 30 minutes using DataPredict™.

 * [Creating Probability-To-Interact Prediction Model](RetentionSystems/CreatingProbabilityToInteractPredictionModel.md)

   * Can be combined with generative and reward-maximization-based models for optimized retention and interaction.

-  * No need to add new content; the model can use existing content to optimize your games.

   * Minimal implementation takes a minimum of 30 minutes using DataPredict™.